TrainWeb.org Facebook Page

 BNSF 7133 East at West Medill.
 We then drove out to County Road MP 285.45 west of Revere.

-Union Pacific 7975 West at County Road C, MP 285.45 west of Revere.
+Union Pacific 7975 West.
 A BNSF crew was going to close the crossing so we left before they did and went to the second bridge west of Revere.

-BNSF 5053 West at the second bridge west of Revere.
-Next we went back to Wyaconda to a new crossing at County Line Road to take pictures and missed another BNSF train as we arrived just a minute too late.
-With a cold wind and 39 degree temperature we would return here during warmer weather.
+BNSF 5053 West.
+We went back to Wyaconda to a new crossing at County Line Road and missed another BNSF train as we arrived just a minute too late.
+With a cold wind and 39 degrees, we planned to return here during warmer weather.

-The views from the County Line Road grade crossing.
-From here we crossed the old bridge on Sycamore Lane then turned right on Colt Lane to the grade crossing and parked.
+The view from the County Line Road grade crossing.
+We crossed the old bridge on Sycamore Lane then turned right on Colt Lane to the grade crossing and parked.

-BNSF 5053 West at Colt Lane.
+BNSF 5053 West.
 From here we moved to Hicks Road at the Gorin Crossovers.

 Gorin, Missouri.

-Amtrak Southwest Chief was only 35 minutes late this morning at Hicks Road in Gorin.
+Amtrak Southwest Chief was only 35 minutes late this morning.

 BNSF 5057 West.

 The old smokestack in Gorin was built in 1906 as a facility of the Prairie Oil and Gas Company.
-From here we went to Powell Road but missed the turnoff.
-We got to the crossing just missing two more BNSF freights.
-That is ninth train I missed on this trip.
+We then drove to Powell Road but missed the turnoff then reached the crossing just missing two more BNSF freights.
+That was the ninth train I missed on this trip.

-Here is the rear of the second train we missed at Powell Road.
-We waited for forty minutes but with no trains, this officially ended the 2016 La Plata Spring Railfan Event.
-Thanks to John Green for attending.
-We stopped Rutledge to wash the rental car then drove to Colton Steakhouse in Kirksville where I had a Top Sirloin steak for an early dinner.
-After returning the rental car to the Depot Inn & Suites, I washed my clothes and wrote this story then packed and listened to the Penguins vs. the Ottawa Senators gane.
-Kris Letang got his 49th and 50th assists of the season in the 5-3 win by the Penguins.
-I watched "NCIS" and "Agents of Shield" then put the corrections in my story and called it a night for the last time in La Plata for this trip.
+The rear of the second train we missed at Powell Road.
+We waited for forty minutes but with no trains, this officially ended the 2016 La Plata Spring Railfan Event and thanks to John Green for attending.
+We stopped Rutledge to wash the rental car then drove to Colton Steakhouse in Kirksville where I had a top sirloin steak for an early dinner.
+After returning the rental car to the Depot Inn & Suites, I did laundry, wrote the travelogue and packed while listening to the Pittsburgh Penguins vs. Ottawa Senators game.
+Kris Letang scored his 49th and 50th assists of the season in the 5-3 win by the Penguins.
+I watched "NCIS" and "Agents of Shield" then called it a night for the last time in La Plata for this trip.

 RETURN TO THE MAIN PAGE